LucasDelfino92/morrowindsharp/readme.md

 Believe it or not, I've been asked this enough times for me to make it a FAQ.
 The truth is I don't want to be put in a position where I feel obligated to answer to others.
 The moment I don't feel like maintaining my guide anymore is the moment where quality will start to drop if I keep updating it out of an obligation to others.
 Neither you nor me want that to happen.
 That you enjoy this guide is all I need.

 However, if you *feel* like I deserve some compensation for this guide, I'm always open to be given a game as a gift from my [GOG Wishlist](https://www.gog.com/u/Lucas9/wishlist)!
-Sadly, we (Argentina) are charged a hefty extra for spending money on foreign products, which means buying games is far more expensive than it should be.
+Sadly, we (Argentina) are charged a hefty extra for spending money on foreign products, which means buying games is far more expensive than it should be (about 60% more expensive).
 If you buy me a game, I'll add your name to the guide for everyone to see.

 ## My setup